 So, you believe you made the right decision at 26, which significantly affected the rest of your life?

 No question about it.
 It was the one time in my life I showed wisdom.
 Had I taken the other path, I would have saved myself seven years of retraining, but I did make the right judgment.
 I never hear an orchestral concert without breathing a thanks for my escape.
 Let me tell you of an incident that was pivotal.
 When I was 60 or so, I was in Vienna and went to a concert of the Vienna Philharmonic Orchestra under the baton of Karl Bohm.
 In the program notes, he told how he had been called to conduct the first performance in Dresden of an opera by Richard Strauss.
-As the stood in the curve of a piano, Strauss was thumbing through a Mozart score, and admiring one felicitous measure after another.
-"If only such melodies had been granted me," said Strauss.
+As he stood in the curve of a piano, Strauss was thumbing through a Mozart score, and admiring one felicitous measure after another.
+“If only such melodies had been granted me,” said Strauss.
 As a matter of fact, Strauss had been granted some wonderful melodies.
-But he said, "I did the best with what I have."
+But he said, “I did the best with what I have.”
 To me this was like a vision on the road to Damascus.
 Up to that point I was sorely disappointed with myself; I craved to be an artist in writing, a real man of letters.
-Suddenly, I saw that if a giant like Strauss could say "I did the best I could with what I have," a lesser mortal like myself may say the same.
+Suddenly, I saw that if a giant like Strauss could say “I did the best I could with what I have,” a lesser mortal like myself may say the same.

 This interview was one in a series Constance Rossum conducted with mature adults who had moved from “success to significance” for Bob Buford’s Leadership Network.